 House of Voltaire, our innovative art and design shop sells unique artworks, limited edition prints, homewares, fashion, ceramics, books and objects by leading contemporary artists and designers.
 Drawing inspiration from influential artist’s shops including Keith Haring’s Pop Shop and the Bloomsbury Group’s Omega Workshop, House of Voltaire redefines the way in which our global audience engages with, and purchases, art and design.
 Whether online or at one of our special intermittent international presentations, every purchase from House of Voltaire directly supports Studio Voltaire’s exhibition and education programmes.

 Studio Voltaire was founded in 1994 by a collective of twelve artists who set up a studio space in a disused tram shed on Voltaire Road in Clapham.
 In 1999 the organisation moved to its current location in a Victorian former chapel on Nelsons Row.
-In the past 24 years, we have grown from a local artist collective to a world–renowned not–for–profit institution recognised for spotting and supporting emerging artists at a crucial stage.
-Studio Voltaire is a registered charity and receives regular funding from Arts Council England as a sign of best–practice.
-93% of our income is self–generated through the kind patronage of individuals, sales of our renowned limited edition art works, and funding from charitable trusts and the public sector.
+In the past 24 years, we have grown from a local artist collective to a world–renowned not–for–profit institution recognised for spotting and supporting artists at a crucial stage.
+Studio Voltaire is a registered charity and receives regular funding from Arts Council England, a recognition of best–practice.
+93% of our income is self–generated through the kind patronage of individuals, sales of our renowned limited edition art works, and public funding.

 Our strengths, ambitions and reach have grown exponentially over the years.
 Our work now reaches over 250,000 people annually including the touring of Studio Voltaire commissions to national and international partners.
 We are proud of our unique way of working which remains close to the creative process at a grassroots level.
 We place artists at the centre of everything we do.
 Our commitment to the preservation and promotion of artistic talent is more ambitious than ever.